aleksebastian/spacework-photos-service/README.md

 ## Motivation

-To design a backend system that supports millions of records and that is capable of handling a large amount of request per second with low latenacy and a minimal amount of errors.
+To design a backend system that supports millions of records and that is capable of handling a large amount of request per second with low latency and a minimal amount of errors.

 ## Constraints